mvcds/my-library/carreer/my-own-experience/Being busy is not the same as being productive nor creating value.md

-Being busy is not the same as being productive nor creating value
+Being busy is not the same as being productive nor creating [[Business Value|value]]

 #quote